 BOC is a competency-based training and certification for building operators, offering improved job skills and more comfortable and energy efficient facilities.
 The certification also provides a credential for professional development while offering employers a way to develop skilled operators.
 Graduates of BOC training typically achieve both gas and electric utility bill savings through improved O&M.

 With over 5,000 BOC graduates nationwide, this rapidly growing training program provides an expansive network of peers and a highly regarded credential.
 BOC training includes nearly 80 hours of classroom and project work in building systems operation and maintenance.
-Each course in the series is completed in a one-day training session, except BOC 103 — HVAC Systems and Controls, a two-day course.
+Each course in the series is completed in a one-day training session, except BOC 1001 — Energy Efficient Operation of Building HVAC Systems, a two-day course.
 To become certified, participants must pass an exam at the end of each day of training and complete assigned projects.
 The certificate is registered with the Building Owners and Managers Institute (BOMI), the Association for Facilities Engineering (AFE) and the International Facilities Management Association (IFMA) for continuing education maintenance points.

 Upon completion of a course series and attaining certification, Minnesota Energy Resources will provide a scholarship of $600 toward the training fee.
 All you need to do is complete the scholarship application and send it back to Minnesota Energy Resources with a certification of completion and confirmation of registration/payment.

 BOC Training Course Details